bianbianzhu/ai-web-agent/agent/assets/medium.md

 ### All the code shown in this article can be found in the repo [Ai Web Agent](https://github.com/bianbianzhu/ai-web-agent).

+## Potential Use Cases

+Pair with TTS it can allow people with visual impairments to browse the web.

 ## Overview

 Imagine you're keen on attending an AI event in your city this month, but you have specific criteria in mind, perhaps related to timing or the focus of the event.
 Normally, this would involve the following process: